Born to Love logo borntolove.com VIEW CART - $ CONVERTOR - HELP! - CONTACT US - CHECKOUT

 Dear Catherine;

-I have several questions!
-I am using a diaper service, but it just doesn't seem to be working out for me!
-1. When I change my babies' diapers, the diaper is completely soaked and their covers are very wet too.
+QUESTION ONE: When I change my babies' diapers, the diaper is completely soaked and their covers are very wet too.
 Usually I just wipe the covers down with a wipe, but it is such a pain, and I end up washing covers all day long!
 The covers are supposed to be waterproof, but my babies leak all over their clothing!

 It sounds like either the diapers you are using are not absorbent enough or maybe you aren't changing often enough?
 Some babies are very heavy wetters and need a really absorbent diaper and/or to be changed at least every 2-3 hours.
 What size diaper is the service sending you?
 I found when my baby's diapers started leaking, I needed to move to the next size up.
 The service should have three sizes, infant, regular and toddler.
 Use the toddler size on a heavy-wetter, even if still a young baby.